frdayboy/SHAdow/PROCESS.md

 -LLB will just be patched to jump to patch shellcode before iBoot is executed.
 -iBoot will just patch kernel
 Note: If the patches are small enough, I can just include them in the code section of the next stage.
 So patches for iBoot are with LLB.

+5/30/30

+RE might be harder than I thought.
+Maybe finding image3_load_signature_check type-function might help me in finding the beginning of the jump sequence.